wp-plugins/written/readme.txt

 3. Activate the Written plugin.

-4. Go to Written.com to create your blogger account

-5. On the Written settings page of your WordPress admin, enter in your Written.com API key
+4. On the Written settings page of your WordPress admin, enter in your email address and click "Sync with Written"